Salih Özcan: Club career

+Köln

 Born in Germany, Özcan is of Turkish descent as he was born into a Turkish family. Özcan spent the majority of his youth career in 1.
 FC Köln's youth system.
 He first featured in 1.
-FC Köln's first team in September 2016 in a match against Schalke 04.
+FC Köln's first team in September 2016 in a Bundesliga match against Schalke 04.
 During the 2017–18 season he consistently started in central midfield.
-He scored his first league goal on 2 September 2018 in a match against FC St. Pauli.
+He scored his first league goal on 2 September 2018 in a 2.
+Bundesliga match against FC St. Pauli.

 In 2017, Özcan was awarded the golden Fritz Walter Medal for the best U19 player in Germany.

+On 29 June 2021, in spite of speculations about a possible transfer, the club announced that Özcan had signed a new two-year contract with Köln.

+Loan to Holstein Kiel

 On 23 August 2019, Özcan joined Holstein Kiel on loan until the end of 2019–20 season.

-On 29 June 2021, in spite of speculations about a possible transfer, the club announced that Özcan had signed a new two-year contract with Köln.
+On 26 August 2025, he made his debut with the team as a starter in a 2.
+Bundesliga match against FC St. Pauli, they lost 2-1.

+Borussia Dortmund

 On 23 May 2022, it was reported that Özcan would join Borussia Dortmund for the 2022–23 season and that he would sign a contract with the club until 2026.
 The German sports magazine kicker estimated the transfer fee to be €5 million.

+On 27 August 2022, he made his debut with the team as a starter in a Bundesliga match against Hertha Berlin.
+On 6 September 2022, he made his continental debut with the team in a UEFA Champions League match against København.

+Loan to Wolfsburg

+On 28 August 2024, Özcan moved on loan to VfL Wolfsburg.

+On 31 August 2024, he made his debut with Wolfsburg in a Bundesliga away match against Holstein Kiel, they won 2-0.

 International career

-Özcan was eligible for both the Turkish and German national teams, played for Germany's youth teams.
+Özcan was eligible for both the Turkish and German national teams, and played for Germany's youth teams.
+He played his last game for Germany U21 on 6 June 2021, starting in the UEFA European Under-21 Championship final.

 On 25 March 2022, Özcan was called up to the Turkey national team by head coach Stefan Kuntz.
 He debuted in a friendly 3–2 loss to Italy on 29 March 2022.

+On 7 June 2024, he was named in the final squad of 26 players selected by Vincenzo Montella to take part in UEFA Euro 2024.